2019 U40 China-Australia Summer School and Symposium

 Organiser: Centre for Culture and Technology (CCAT), School of Media, Creative Arts and Social Inquiry, Curtin University

-Co-sponsors: Tencent Research Centre; The Chinese Academy of Social Sciences, Confucius Institute (UWA), School of Design, Curtin University
+Co-sponsors: Tencent Research Centre, Confucius Institute (UWA), School of Design, Curtin University

 Format: The 2019 China-Australia U40 Summer School and Conference will be held at Curtin University from February 20 – 22.
 The theme of this year’s event is Being Digital.
 Sub-themes include: Digital Disadvantage (Ageing; Disability), Gaming and Young People, Digital Design, and Smart Cities and Communities.

 The 3-day program provides post-graduate students and emerging scholars from China and Australia with a valuable opportunity to share ideas with leading experts in the fields of digital culture, gaming and design.
 Opportunities to present research; and to participate in focussed workshops; as well as to be mentored by experts in specific fields form part of the program.
 Accommodation and lunch will be provided to our participants during the summer school.

 Submissions from Masters and PhD students; and from Early Career Researchers, carrying out research related to one of the themes of the workshop are welcomed.

 • A 300 to 500 words abstract relating to new and unpublished research